 Urban provided construction management services for this high-profile project.
-The work included construction of the 43,000-SF, two-story new RTMC, which was designed to achieve LEED Silver certification; fit-out of the current RTMC; demolition of a parking structure; and construction of a two-level, 86,000-SF above ground parking structure.
+The work included construction of the 43,000-SF, two-story new RTMC, which was designed to achieve LEED Silver certification; fit-out of the current RTMC; demolition of a parking structure; and construction of a multi-level, 86,000-SF above-ground parking structure.
 Urban’s contribution to the project included oversight/compliance with state and federal requirements – including Buy America, labor provisions, and DBE participation – as well as cost management; change order management; schedule and budget oversight; site inspection; closeout; and design review.

 The original schedule required construction of the parking garage be completed by March 31, 2021, followed by demolition of the existing parking structure.
 To expedite construction, Urban worked with the contractor and owner to begin demolition in February 2021, while most PennDOT employees were working from home owing to COVID-19, and while the new parking garage was under construction.
 This accelerated the overall project schedule by two months.